blamario/rfcs/0000-exportable-named-defaults.rst

 ##########

 Section `4.3.4<https://www.haskell.org/onlinereport/haskell2010/haskellch4.html#x10-790004.3.4>` of the Haskell 2010
-language report specifies the behaviour of the ``default`` declaration, and makes it clear that the declaration is fairly useless, as it applies
+language report specifies the behaviour of the ``default`` declaration.
+The specification sharply limits the declaration, as it applies

 - only within the current module,

 - only to the class ``Num``.

 The first limitation means that every user is forced to repeat the same declaration in every module if they should try